London Athletic Club: After Stamford Bridge

+LAC Schools' Meetings

 The club initiated the idea of a national athletics meeting for English schools.
 The annual meetings began in the 19th century and until 1948 were restricted to public schools.
 The first complete London Athletic Club Public Schools’ Meeting was held at Queen's Club, on 10 April 1897.
 Boys competed at 100, 440, 880 yards, the mile, 120 yards hurdles, high jump and long jump.
 Later meetings were held at Stamford Bridge until 1933, then mainly at White City until 1962, and then at Motspur Park.
 Typically over 200 schools would compete each year in the 1940s and 1950s.
-The schools’ meetings would lead to further club competitions against public schools and grammar schools and several of the young athletes who competed would go on to join the club.
+The schools' meetings would lead to further club competitions against public schools and grammar schools and several of the young athletes who competed would go on to join the club.
 The LAC Schools’ meetings were transferred to the Independent Schools’ Physical Education Conference in 1973.